cesaro/pod/README.rst

 TODO
 ----

-- improving extract-dependence (post \cap post is unnecessary)
+x improving extract-dependence (post \cap post is unnecessary)
+- accounting for exact nr. of places when merging postsets
+- using 'events-only', devise a (huge!) reduction of SMT encodings
+- in the IP encoding, search for cliques of independent transitions and use (distinct x y z) for, e.g., the presets of them

+- mode to extract logs